Binary blob

 In the context of free and open-source software, proprietary software only available as a binary executable is referred to as a blob or binary blob.
 The term usually refers to a device driver module loaded into the kernel of an open-source operating system, and is sometimes also applied to code running outside the kernel, such as system firmware images, microcode updates, or userland programs.
 The term blob was first used in database management systems to describe a collection of binary data stored as a single entity.

 When computer hardware vendors provide complete technical documentation for their products, operating system developers are able to write hardware device drivers to be included in the operating system kernels.
 However, some vendors, such as Nvidia, do not provide complete documentation for some of their products and instead provide binary-only drivers.
 This practice is most common for accelerated graphics drivers, wireless networking devices, and hardware RAID controllers.
-Most notably, binary blobs are very uncommon for non-wireless network interface controllers, which can almost always be configured via standard utilities (like ifconfig) out of the box; Theo de Raadt of OpenBSD attributes this to the work done by a single FreeBSD developer.
+Most notably, closed-source drivers are very uncommon for non-wireless network interface controllers, which can almost always be configured via standard utilities (like ifconfig) out of the box; Theo de Raadt of OpenBSD attributes this to the work done by a single FreeBSD developer.